Navid200/xDrip/docs/Dexcom/G7_Troubleshooting.md

 Tap on "Restart Collector" on the classic status page.

-6- Resolve "Deep Sleeping Errors" or "Checking Auth Errors" or "Initializing Errors" on the Dex status page.
+6- Resolve "Deep Sleeping Errors," "Checking Auth Errors," or "Initializing Errors" on the Dex status page.
 - [Disable collection in xDrip](../Stop-xDrip.md).
 - If you use a pump or watch directly connecting to G7, temporarily disable them.
-- Wait 15 minutes for G7 to go to rapid reconnect mode.
+- Wait 15 minutes for G7 to enter rapid reconnect mode.
-- Delete any devices whose name starts with DXCM, DX01 or DX02 from the list of connected or previously connected Bluetooth devices.
+- Delete any devices whose names start with DXCM, DX01, or DX02 from the list of connected or previously connected Bluetooth devices.
-- Re-enable xDrip Dex Collector by selecting Dex as the hardware data source.
+- Re-enable the xDrip Dex Collector by selecting Dex as the hardware data source.
 - Go to the Dex status page, wait up to a minute for a pairing request, and approve it.

 <br/>